carnivuth/lesgofile/readme.md

 # LESGOFILE

-just a simple project to transfer file over network
+Simple project to transfer file over network

+The goal of the project is to have a simple daemon application to experiment deployment and distribution techniques

-## installation guide:
+## INSTALLATION:

-- from source code
+### FROM SOURCE

-    - install go compiler
+- install the make dependencies `go`

 - clone repo

-    - launch `deploy.sh GOOS GOARCH filename`
-    - extract the .tar.gz file
-    - set correct variables in `settings.json` file
-    - enjoy :)
+- run `sudo make install`

+you can set `DESTDIR` and `prefix` variables in make to customize the installation directory

-## parameters
+## USAGE

+the main binary file can act as server and client,

- - run client:
+ - to run client:

  `lesgofile send "ip address" filename`

-- run server:
+- to run server:
  `lesgofile recive`